 Table of Contents

-Impetigo is an infectious condition that is characterized by the bacterial infection of the skin.
-Impetigo can form bullous or nonbullous lesions.
-The crusts in nonbullous impetigo are honey-colored and located on the face and upper or lower extremities.
+Impetigo is a contagious, bacterial infection of the skin, characterized by bullous or non-bullous lesions.
+The crusts in non-bullous impetigo are honey-colored and located on the face and upper and lower extremities.
 Bullous impetigo, as the name implies, involves the formation of bullous skin eruptions.

-Staphylococcal scalded skin syndrome (SSSS) is one form of impetigo of newborns.
-The condition is defined as the acute exfoliation of the skin that is associated with acute cellulitis.
-The condition can be mild and presents with few blisters localized to the site of the infection or severe and involves the whole body.
+Staphylococcal scalded skin syndrome (SSSS) is a variant of impetigo in newborns.
+It manifests as acute exfoliation of the skin that is associated with acute cellulitis.
+The condition can be mild, which presents with a few blisters localized to the site of infection, or severe, which involves the whole body.

 Epidemiology of Impetigo

-Impetigo is the most common skin infection that is encountered by the family physician.
-Approximately, more than 11 million skin infections are caused by staphylococcus aureus infection alone per year in the United States.
-The most commonly affected age group is children aged two to five years.
-The most common cause of impetigo is a secondary bacterial infection of a mosquito bite.
+Impetigo is one of the most common skin infections diagnosed by family physicians.
+Every year, more than 11 million skin infections are caused in the United States by Staphylococcus aureus alone.
+Children aged 2-5 years old are most commonly affected.
+The most common cause of impetigo is a secondary bacterial infection arising from a mosquito bite.

-On the other hand, SSSS is more common in neonates and young children.
-Adults can develop SSSS as well, but these adults are usually critically ill and can have other comorbidities such as renal failure and immunosuppression.
-The mortality of localized SSSS is estimated to be 1%, while the mortality of SSSS associated with sepsis can go as high as 60%.
+On the other hand, SSSS is often encountered in neonates and young children.
+Adults can develop SSSS too; however, it is usually limited to those who are critically ill and have co-morbidities such as renal failure and immunosuppression.
+The mortality of localized SSSS is estimated to be 1%, while that of SSSS associated with sepsis can be as high as 60%.

 Pathophysiology of Impetigo

-Therefore, skin injury and trauma are key risk factors for the condition.
-Poor hygiene, hot weather, diabetes and malnutrition are also possible risk factors for impetigo.
-Anaerobic bacterial infection can also be implicated in the etiology of impetigo.
+Therefore, skin injury and trauma are key risk factors for this condition.
+Poor hygiene, hot weather, diabetes, and malnutrition are also possible risk factors.
+Additionally, anaerobic bacterial infections can be implicated in the etiology of impetigo.

-Staphylococcal scalded skin syndrome results from a reaction to the exfoliative toxin which is produced in approximately 5% of the cases of staphylococcus aureus infection.
-The toxins produced by the bacteria are responsible for the separation of the epidermis from the granular cell layer and the formation of bullae.
+SSSS results from a reaction to the exfoliative toxins produced by S. aureus in approximately 5% of infections.
+These toxins are responsible for the separation of the epidermis from the granular cell layer, which results in the formation of bullae.

-The condition can be localized or generalized to the whole body.
-The toxins produced in SSSS are believed to spread through the hematogenous route in contrast to simple bullous impetigo where the toxins remain localized to the skin.
+The condition can be localized, or generalized to the whole body.
+The toxins produced in SSSS are believed to spread through the hematogenous route in contrast to simple bullous impetigo, where toxins remain localized to the skin.

 Clinical Presentation of Impetigo

-Impetigo can be classified into two types: bullous and nonbullous.
-The nonbullous type is the most common form of impetigo and is responsible for 70% of the cases.
-Impetigo can be preceded by trauma, insect bites, scabies or herpetic skin lesion.
-A previous history of diabetes or other systemic conditions predisposes the patient to impetigo.
+Impetigo can be classified into bullous and non-bullous variants.
+The non-bullous type is most common and responsible for 70% of cases.
+Impetigo can be preceded by trauma, insect bites, scabies, or herpetic skin lesions.
+A history of diabetes or other systemic conditions predispose patients to impetigo.

-The nonbullous form presents with a maculopapular skin rash that includes small vesicles.
-These vesicles are known to rupture and form pruritic skin erosions and honey-colored crust.
+The non-bullous form presents with a maculopapular skin rash that includes small vesicles.
+These vesicles rupture and form pruritic skin erosions and honey-colored crusts.
 The condition is characterized by spontaneous healing without scarring.

 On the other hand, patients with bullous impetigo present with large and fragile bullae that can rupture.
 These bullae contain a yellow-colored fluid.
-The cause of these bullae is the local reaction to the exfoliative toxins produced by staphylococcus aureus.
-The condition is different from SSSS because, in simple bullous impetigo, the toxins do not spread by the hematogenous route.
+These bullae result from the local reaction to exfoliative toxins produced by S. aureus.
+Simple bullous impetigo differs from SSSS in that, toxins do not spread by the hematogenous route in the former.

-Patients with severe impetigo can develop a fever.
-Diarrhea and tiredness can complicate the picture in severe impetigo.
+Patients with severe impetigo can develop a fever; diarrhea and fatigue can complicate the severity of the condition.

-Patients with SSSS develop fever, irritability and skin tenderness.
-The skin is edematous and warm to touch in addition to the formation of multiple bullae.
-Despite the severity of the picture in SSSS, most patients are not severely ill or septic.
+Patients with SSSS develop fever, irritability, and skin tenderness.
+The skin is edematous and warm to the touch and shows the formation of multiple bullae.
+Despite the severity of SSSS, most patients neither develop sepsis nor are they critically ill.

 Diagnostic Work-up for Impetigo

-Pus or bullous fluid culture can yield the responsible pathogen in a significant number of cases.
+A culture of the pus samples or bullous fluid can reveal the responsible pathogen in several cases.
 Serologic testing for streptococcal antibodies is not useful in impetigo.

-Patients might develop septicemia.
-Those ill patients can have leukocytosis.
+Patients might develop septicemia and leukocytosis.
 Impetigo near the joints can spread to the joint space and cause septic arthritis.
-Osteomyelitis, caused by the hematogenous or direct spread of bacteria from the skin site to the bone, can also complicate the picture.
+Osteomyelitis, caused by the hematogenous or direct spread of bacteria from the infected skin site to the bone can also complicate the picture.

-X-rays can confirm the diagnosis.
-Magnetic resonance imaging is indicated in complicated cases to assess signs of osteomyelitis which involve the soft-tissues in addition to the bone.
+X-rays can help confirm the diagnosis of osteomyelitis.
+Magnetic resonance imaging is indicated in complicated cases to assess signs of osteomyelitis that involve soft tissues in addition to the bone.

-Erythrocyte sedimentation rate and white blood cells may be elevated in SSSS.
-Patients who are severely dehydrated or septic should also undergo renal function testing to exclude possible acute renal injury or electrolyte disturbances.
-A biopsy of the infected areas in SSSS shows separation of the epidermis at the granular cellular layer.
+Erythrocyte sedimentation rate and white blood cell counts may be elevated in SSSS.
+Patients with sepsis and those severely dehydrated should undergo renal function tests to exclude possible acute renal injury or electrolyte disturbances.
+A biopsy of the infected area usually shows a separation of the epidermis at the granular cell layer.

-SSSS can evolve into toxic epidermal necrolysis.
-This condition carries a significant risk of sepsis and mortality.
-A biopsy examination can help differentiate between SSSS and toxic epidermal necrolysis.
+SSSS can evolve into toxic epidermal necrolysis, which carries a significant risk of sepsis and mortality.
+A biopsy can help differentiate between SSSS and toxic epidermal necrolysis.

-In SSSS, there is no significant inflammatory cellular infiltrates in the skin.
-On the other hand, patients with toxic epidermal necrolysis usually have lymphocytic infiltrates in addition to deeper separation of the epidermis at the basement membrane instead of the granular cellular layer.
+In SSSS, there are no significant inflammatory cellular infiltrates in the skin.
+On the other hand, patients with toxic epidermal necrolysis usually have lymphocytic infiltrates in addition to the deeper separation of the epidermis at the basement membrane rather than the granular cell layer.

 Treatment of Impetigo

-Patients with simple nonbullous impetigo benefit from topical antibiotics.
-Fusidic acid, mupirocin and retapamulin are all considered as good options for the treatment of impetigo.
+Patients with simple non-bullous impetigo benefit from topical antibiotics.
+Fusidic acid, mupirocin, and retapamulin are often considered for the treatment of impetigo.

-Patients with large bullae, or those who do not respond to topical antibiotic treatment, should receive oral antibiotics.
-Amoxicillin/clavulanate, cephalexin and clindamycin have been all used as systemic oral antibiotics for the treatment of bullous impetigo.
-The choice of the antibiotic should be based on the doctor’s judgment and any previous history of allergies because the efficacy of the different classes of antibiotics was shown to be the same.
+Patients with large bullae, or those who do not respond well to treatment with topical antibiotics, should receive oral antibiotics.
+Amoxicillin/clavulanate, cephalexin, and clindamycin have been used as systemic (oral) antibiotics for the treatment of bullous impetigo.
+The choice of the antibiotic should be based on the physician’s judgment and factoring in any history of allergies, considering that these different classes of antibiotics are equally efficacious.

-Therefore, the current recommendation is to use topical antibiotics whenever possible for impetigo and oral antibiotics in patients who do not respond to topical treatment or when topical treatment is not practical.
-Patients should not receive erythromycin because resistance among the causative organisms is high.
+Therefore, the current recommendation is to use topical antibiotics for impetigo.
+Oral antibiotics should be used when patients do not respond to topical treatment or when this modality is not practical.
+Patients should not be indicated erythromycin because drug resistance among the causative organisms is high.
 Topical disinfectants and antibacterial soaps are not useful in impetigo.

-Patients with SSSS are dehydrated and have a high fever; therefore, antipyretic therapy in addition to fluid replacement therapy is indicated.
-Patients who are confirmed to have SSSS should undergo an extensive physical examination to identify the main focus of the infection.
+Patients with SSSS are often dehydrated and develop high fever; therefore, antipyretic therapy in addition to fluid replacement therapy is indicated.
+Patients who are confirmed to have SSSS should undergo an extensive physical examination to identify the primary focus of the infection.

-Because SSSS is caused by staphylococcus aureus, antibiotics against staph infections are indicated.
-Patients should receive nafcillin or oxacillin because these antibiotics are resistant to penicillinase which is an enzyme produced by staphylococcus aureus and is responsible for penicillin resistance.
+Since SSSS is caused by S. aureus, antibiotics against staphylococcal infections are indicated.
+Patients should receive nafcillin or oxacillin because these antibiotics are resistant to penicillinase, which is an enzyme produced by S. aureus and responsible for penicillin resistance.

-Patients who are suspected to have methicillin-resistant-staphylococcus-aureus SSSS should receive either vancomycin or linezolid.
+Patients who are suspected to have methicillin-resistant S. aureus SSSS should receive either vancomycin or linezolid.

-Patients with SSSS have severe skin eruptions and, in some cases, careful skin-wound care should be provided in a specialized burns unit.
+Patients with SSSS have severe skin eruptions; therefore, wound care should be provided in a specialized burn unit, if necessary.